flarum/docs/docs/extend/update-b14.md

 Methods for `isLoading` and `hasMoreResults` have been added to `forum/states/NotificationListState`.

+`app.cache.notifications` is no longer available; `app.notifications` (which points to an instance of `NotificationListState`) should be used instead.

 #### Checkbox

 Loading state in the `common/components/Checkbox` component is no longer managed through `this.loading`; it is now passed in as a prop (`this.attrs.loading`).